mguerrinha/FEUP-LDTS-SpaceShooter/README.md

 ### Structure

 #### Problem in Context
 The problem lies in the lack of a clear and well-defined structure to separate the game's business logic, visual presentation, and interaction control.
 This results in complexity, maintenance difficulties, low code reusability, and potential conflicts among different parts of the game.
-The **MVC pattern** is a solution that addresses these challenges by dividing the game into three distinct components (Model, View, and Controller) to provide an organized and modular structure.
+The **MVC Pattern** is a solution that addresses these challenges by dividing the game into three distinct components (Model, View, and Controller) to provide an organized and modular structure.

 #### The Pattern
 This pattern allows for a clear separation of concerns, making it easier to maintain code, scale the application, and reuse components.
 In addition, it facilitates collaboration between development teams, as each component has a clearly defined responsibility.